savan4794/logger/README.md

 'route.log'=>\Logger\Logger\Http\Middleware\RouteLogMiddleware::class

-in your use middleware as route.log
+in your use middleware as "route.log"